 Moving to the Philippines

-What is the Philippines?
+What are the Philippines?

 The Philippines is an archipelago in Southeast Asia, consisting of over 7000 islands in the western Pacific Ocean.